Joansitoh/ufw_manager_gui/README.md

 ---

 UFW GUI Manager is a Python application that allows you to manage UFW (Uncomplicated Firewall) ports on a remote machine via SSH.
 The application features a simple and user-friendly graphical interface.
+I'm new to this so don't kill me either.

 ## 📋 Requirements